pandorabots-admin/docs/pages/building-bots-tutorial.md

 #### Bot Log Review

 Reviewing chat logs and updating your bot frequently is a critical aspect of bot development.
-You can review logs by clicking "Logs" beneath your bot name.
+You can review logs by clicking "Logs" associated with your bot.
 Chat logs are displayed dating back 30 days and available for download.

 Unread conversations appear in **bold**.
 Orange conversations contain at least one input that triggered the UDC.
 Orange highlighted input-output pairs that triggered the UDC are the highest priority log items to correct.